-- Lab Assistants - wash, bag, sort, label, and set up housing for artifacts found at George Washington’s Ferry Farm.
-Training provided.
+Lab Processor - wash, bag, sort, label, and set up housing for artifacts found at George Washington’s Ferry Farm.

 Special Events - help with set-up/take-down, work with children making craft projects, pass out brochures/maps, talk with guests.
-Training provided.

-- Tour Interpreters - lead tours at Kenmore.
+Tour Interpreters - lead tours at Kenmore.
 At Ferry Farm, greet visitors and provide information about Ferry Farm and George Washington house construction.
 Lead school tours and children’s activities at both sites.

-- Gardeners - help maintain/preserve the gardens at Kenmore and Ferry Farm, which feature heritage and native plant material.
-Master Gardeners can earn credit hours toward volunteer requirements.
+Gardeners - help maintain/preserve the gardens at Kenmore and Ferry Farm, which feature heritage and native plant material.

 To Become A Volunteer: